Rules and Event Information

 Observers at regional workshops must purchase an observer pass, accompany a workshop attendee and may not take class or notes at any time.
 No children allowed unless registered dancers.
 Recording and transmitting devices of any kind are strictly prohibited to protect the dancers and the work of the choreographers.

 Log in to your studio account on the registration portal following the event.
-Audio critiques and score sheets will be available Tuesday following your event and video critiques available Friday.
+Audio critiques, score sheets and monetary awards will be available Tuesday following your event.
+Video critiques available Friday.
 Information is provided to studio directors only.